cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-06-24-book-review-the-phd-grind.md

 ---
 layout: post
-title: Book Review - The Ph.D.
+title: Book Review&#58; The Ph.D.
 Grind
 subtitle: A tale of perseverance and learning from failure
 description: If you are seriously considering doing a Ph.D. in Computer Science, the Ph.D.
 Grind is the book for you.
 tags: research